edgedb/easy-edgedb/chapter1/index.md

 }
 ```

-If you just want to return a single part of a type without the object structure, you can use `.` after the type name.
-For example, `select City.modern_name` will give this output:
+If you just want to return a single property or link of an object, you can use `.` after the type name.
+For example, `select City.modern_name` will return a set of strings for all of the `City` objects in the database so far.
+It will give this output:

 ```
 {'Budapest', 'Bistrița'}